ilijamt/android-adbm/README.md

 * On API 8, the menu icons look a little weird on LDPI devices.

-* Usually on Samsung devices

-Failed to install apk on device 'ip:port': timeout Launch canceled!
+* Usually on Samsung devices, if you get the following error in the console log: *Failed to install apk on device 'ip:port': timeout\nLaunch canceled!*
   Eclipse | Window > Preferences > Android > DDMS > ADB connection timeout (ms) Increase the value

 ### Tested on